AdamRahman/edmcr/README.md

 # edmcr
-An R package for Euclidean distance (^2) matrix completion (Adam Rahman and Wayne Oldford)
+An R package for Euclidean (squared) distance matrix completion (Adam Rahman and Wayne Oldford)

 Implements the algorithms of